-2017/18.
+Whitebait has a lifespan of only 3-4 years, and so catches are likely to be strongly driven by recruitment variability.
 Standardised catch rates have followed a declining trend since the late 1980s.
 The evidence suggests that the stock is unsustainable-inadequate.
 The contracted distribution and apparent heatwave impacts also suggest environmental limitations.